Los Angeles Trademark Attorney

 Related Obligations and Costs

 If you have not yet used your trademark in the United States, you can file an “Intent to Use” application to reserve the name here.
 Filing such an application costs the same as a regular trademark application.
 The cost to convert an ITU application to a regular application is $350, which includes the government filing fee.
-Six-month extensions of time in which to use a trademark that has been reserved by an ITU application cost $375, which includes the government filing fee.
+Six-month extensions of time in which to use a trademark that has been reserved by an ITU application cost $350, which includes the government filing fee.
 Once you actually use the trademark in the United States, you must convert your ITU application into a regular application.
-The total cost, including filing fees, for an ITU trademark application and its conversion to an actual use application, is $1,045.
+The total cost, including filing fees, for an ITU trademark application and its conversion to an actual use application, is $1,100 if there is no rejection by the Trademark Examiner based upon a conflict with another trademark.

 If you are involved in an opposition or cancellation proceeding in the Trademark Office, the cost is billed at our hourly rates as discussed above.